 National passionfruit breeding program (PF15000)

-What’s it all about?
+What was it all about?

-The project is also selecting and trialling rootstock and Panama varieties, as well as establishing an industry seedbank to conserve and enhance current passionfruit genetic material in Australia.
+The project also selected and trialled rootstock and Panama varieties, as well as established an industry seedbank to conserve and enhance current passionfruit genetic material in Australia.
 Trial sites were established in both Queensland and New South Wales.

 Read through the presentations delivered at the Passionfruit Australia Alstonville Field Day in July 2019:

 - Presentation by Peter Bundock, Research Fellow (Plant Science) at Southern Cross University

 - Presentation by Tobias Kretzschmar,Associate Professor (Plant Science) at Southern Cross University.